Basilashvili wins Munich opener, McDonald upsets Lajovic - WHIZ News

 Basilashvili, who clinched his fourth ATP title in Qatar last month, had little difficulty as he started his bid for a fifth, converting five of his seven break point opportunities.

-The Georgian will next face Colombian qualifier Daniel Elahi Galan or American Sebastian Korda.
+The Georgian will next face Colombian qualifier Daniel Elahi Galan, who defeated American Sebastian Korda 6-1, 7-6 (7).

 American qualifier Mackenzie McDonald upset the sixth-seeded Dusan Lajovic 6-4, 6-4 for a second-round meeting with Ilya Ivashka.